vircadia/vircadia-dev-docs/docs/interfaces/README.md

 ## [Web Interface](web/README.md)

-Primarily created for a low barrier of entry on desktop.
-It also enables access using Android, iOS, or the Quest 2.
+Provides a versatile, performant, and accessible metaverse experience.

 ## [Native Interface](native/README.md)

-For high performance experiences on Windows, MacOS, and Linux.
+For development and testing using Windows, MacOS, and Linux.